aguernut/stabcodes/doc/source/index.rst

 .. note::

-   This library was developed during my thesis to simplify my stim experiment.
+   This library was developed during my thesis to simplify my stim experiments.
 It is *not* in active development.
 Check out the :doc:`usage` section to :ref:`install <installation>` it.

 .. toctree::
    :maxdepth: 2